BleepSound/ms20-vcf-double/README.md

 - resistors
 - DIP chips
 - capacitors (film/ceramic)
+- Transistors
 - Electrolytic capacitors

+To solder the headers, place them and place both PCBs in their final position before fully soldering the pin headers/sockets.

-For the next part, always place them without soldering them on:
+For the next parts, always place them without soldering them on:
-- jacks, pots and switches that go thought the front panel
+- jacks, pots and switches that go throught the front panel

-Once placed, put in place the front panel, then fasten all components to it.
-Once this is done, you can solder them.
+Once placed, put the front panel in place, then fasten all components to it.
+Once this is done, you can solder all the remaining components.

+## Images

 ![3D single MS20-VCF(front)](documentation/image/MS20-VCF-3D_top.png)